bun create is optional — Bun works without any configuration. This command exists to make getting started faster.Template a new Bun project with

 terminal

-- Download the template
+- Downloads the template

-- Install dependencies with
+- Installs dependencies with

---no-gitflag. - Run the template’s configured
+--no-gitflag. - Runs the template’s configured

-startscript, if defined.
+startscript, if defined

 package.json file in that directory with the following contents: